ouryhamdalaye/single-view-resume-pro/README.md

 ## 📄 About

 This project renders a personal CV as a static website.
 Feel free to fork it, customize it, or use it as a template for your own.

+## Licencing

+This is a sandbox/demo project.
+No support provided.
+Licensed under the MIT License – see LICENSE for details.